flydr2/IBT-2-Motor.ino/README.md

 I will continue to improve this with time.
 Also I will make an ESP32 version which will also contain a simple backup autopilot (self-contained) controlled by wifi or bluetooth.

+IBT_2_motor_update_.ino is the file I'm currently working on...
+Added slew an more.